coli-saar/am-parser/graph_dependency_parser/inside_maximization/paper_experiments.md

 ### Neural joint learning (unsupervised)

-For this, have a look at the scripts in `/proj/irtg/sempardata/unsupervised2020/am-parser/scripts/unsupervised2020/`.
+For this, have a look at the scripts in `/proj/irtg/sempardata/unsupervised2020/am-parser/scripts/unsupervised2020/` (or actually https://github.com/coli-saar/am-parser/tree/unsupervised2020/scripts/unsupervised2020).
 They run commands of essentially this shape:

 ```
 python -u train.py jsonnets/unsupervised2020/automata/DMallAutomaton.jsonnet